recoveryhub/edition_template/paratext/docs/2-setup-guide.md

 words from your edition's long name and using dashes where there would normally be spaces, e.g. `johnston-wanderers`

-The **edition prefix** is the short set of letters or numbers at the beginning of each file name.
+An **edition prefix** is a short set of letters or numbers at the beginning of each file name.
 Ideally, the prefix should be 5 characters or less.
 It can be fairly basic (e.g. `ed1` to indicate that it's your first edition), or it can reflect your project name (e.g. the author's initials or an acronym based on your